- Mayor's Office

 Developing a Transparent, Strategic & Equitable Plan for Northampton's Federal COVID-19 Funding

-- Earlier this year, Congress passed the American Rescue Plan Act (ARPA), a far-reaching COVID recovery measure proposed by the Biden-Harris Administration.
-President Biden signed ARPA into law on March 11, 2021.
+- On March 11, 2021, President Biden signed into law the American Rescue Plan Act (ARPA), a far-reaching COVID recovery measure proposed by the Biden-Harris Administration.

 - This $1.9 trillion measure provides direct financial relief to Americans, assistance to businesses, and aid to states, counties, and municipalities.

 - In total, Northampton will receive $21,747,984.00 in ARPA funds over the course of the next two years.
 All of the funding must be committed by December 31, 2024, and fully expended by December 31, 2026.